andreaskaempf/adventofcode2022/README.md

   1), and the possible location of an undetected beacon (i.e., where there is in coverage by known beacons) for Part 2. (*hard*)

-* **Day 16** (Go): Given a network (graph) of closed "valves", each with a certain flow rate, find the sequence of opening the valves (takes one minute, plus one minute per step to get there) that yields the highest possible total flow during a 30-minute period.
-Used brute force for Part 1, but need to revisit this to formulate a true optimization and complete Part 2. (*very hard* and **incomplete**)
+* **Day 16** (Go): Given a network (graph) of closed "valves", each with a certain flow rate, connected by "tunnels", find the sequence of opening the valves (takes one minute, plus one minute per step to get there) that yields the highest possible total flow during a 30-minute period.
+For Part 2, same but try two decisions (one for you and one for the "elephant") each time step, over 26 minutes.
+Used simple depth-first dynamic programming solution, recursively tries each feasible candidate unopened valve, excluding those for which we wouldn't have enough time to get any flow.
+Same for Part 2, but tried all possible pairs of remaining valves, one for each actor (slow but works, *very hard*).

 * **Day 17** (Go + Python): Simulate simple geometric shapes falling down a shaft, getting moved left and right by gusts of "gas", and falling on top of